The risk gene riddle

 Alzheimer’s Research UK and risk genes

 We know that finding new risk genes is a vital part of dementia research.
 That is why since 2008 we have funded Prof Kevin Morgan to expand and maintain a DNA bank.
-This large-scale resource alone has helped to identify over 20 new risk genes.
+This large-scale resource alone has helped to identify most of the risk genes we know about.

 The samples and data generated through this DNA bank are also open for researchers all around the world to access.
 This means other scientists can build off Prof Morgan’s work, accelerating progress.
 The team working at the DNA bank have collaborated internationally to look at the genetics of over 35,000 people with Alzheimer’s disease.